Amdrija/MaturskiRad/README.md

 # Sorting Algorithm Animation
 This is a simple static webpage made as a school graduation project for depicting how various sorting algorithms work by using animations.
+You can visit it on GitHub pages by clicking on this link https://amdrija.github.io/SortingAlgorithmAnimation/.
 There are 4 algorithms that are presented here:
  - **Quick sort**
  - **Bubble sort**
  - **Insertion sort**